 The St. Julien Hotel & Spa (rooms from $250/night) is not only Boulder's newest, but also its most luxurious hotel.
 Located in the heart of downtown, the stylish property provides stunning mountain views, a notable restaurant, and all the sleek, modern amenities you'd expect, from oversized soaking tubs to marble staircases.

 The Hotel Boulderado (rooms from $224/night), located two blocks northeast, is a touch less pricey than the St. Julien, but no less glamorous.
 The Boulderado dates back to 1909, and has become an elegant city landmark with soaring stained-glass ceilings, large ballrooms, and romantic balconies.
-The traditional rooms are decorated with period antiques and Q's Restaurant has been serving a local, organic-focused fine dining menu for two decades.

 When to Go